Things to do in Germany

 The Beethoven House is a memorial site, a museum and a cultural institution all in one.
 Founded in 1889 by the Beethoven-Haus Association, it contains a study of his life and works.
 It is also his birthplace.
 It contains a research centre, library and a chamber music hall.
 The museum includes the annex where the composer spent the first years of his life with portraits, manuscripts, sheet music printouts and instruments which give an insight into Beethoven's life and work.

 Bavaria is a good place to spend some time as it has a long history and more recently, is known for the Nuremberg Trials after the 2nd World War.
 The heart of Nuremberg is the Altstadt (old town) and the main square where there are daily markets.
 Also in the square is the Frauenkirche church with its special clock from which at noon, the clock’s figures enact a spectacle called the Little Men Dancing.
 The castle in the old town dates back to 1495 with its five-cornered tower.
 There are excellent views of the town from the castle on German tours.
 Regarding the 2nd World War, one can visit the Memorium Nuremberg Trials exhibit.
 Augsburg is also a delightful city to visit on German vacations.
 The City Hall was built in the early 17th Century and is said to be the most significant Renaissance building in Northern Europe.
 Next to the City Hall, the Perlach Tower offers spectacular panoramic views of Augsburg.
 Maximilianstrasse, also known as the Imperial Mile, has splendid fountains, monuments and bronze sculptures.
 Regensburg is the best preserved medieval city in Germany.
 Located on the Danube River, it is a UNESCO World Heritage site with some authentic and outstanding buildings.
 Wurzburg is a city known for its art and architecture.
 The most impressive building is the Residenz, a splendid palace and one of the finest Baroque buildings in Germany.
-Built in the 18th Century, it took 60 years to complete.
-Ulm is a quaint city and known for the church with the tallest steeple in the world, the Gothic Minster and as the birthplace of Albert Einstein.
+Built-in the 18th Century, it took 60 years to complete.
+Ulm is a quaint city known for the church with the tallest steeple in the world, the Gothic Minster and as the birthplace of Albert Einstein.
 The Rathaus (Town Hall) was built in 1370 and features some brilliantly coloured murals dating from the 16th Century.

 The Bucolic Black Forest

-The Black Forest is a large forested mountain range in south-west Germany.
+The Black Forest is a large forested mountain range in southwest Germany.
 The name is derived from its dark-covered evergreen hills.
 As well as its beauty, which can be discovered on German vacations, it is also the perfect place for hikers and bikers.
 Baden-Baden, the spa town made famous over time, reached its most prevalent era in the 19th Century.
 It is blessed with a mild climate and numerous hot springs.
-Another attractive city is Freiburg, considered to be the gateway to the Black Forest.
+Another attractive city is Freiburg, considered the gateway to the Black Forest.
 It has a backdrop of rolling hills and a mountain which lies within city limits.
 Not far from Freiburg is the attractive Lake Titisee, perfect for swimming, sailing, windsurfing or just strolling along the waterfront.
 Another picturesque lake is Schluchsee, the largest lake in the Black Forest.

 Cruising the Rhine River

-Probably Europe’s best known river, the Rhine offers a great deal of variety and is one of the most popular bodies of water on which to embark on European river cruises.
+Probably Europe’s best-known river, the Rhine offers a great deal of variety and is one of the most famous bodies of water on which to embark on European river cruises.
 The river originates in Switzerland and heads north as far as the German/Netherlands border.
 Along its banks are impressive fortresses, romantic castles and ancient homes.
 As you sail along the river, you pass countless vineyards and can visit charming and quaint historical towns such as Rudesheim, Bingen and Koblenz as well as large and interesting cities such as Bonn and Cologne.
 River cruising is very different from ocean-going cruises.
 You are never out of sight of beautiful landscapes.

 For two weeks, the Oktoberfest in Munich attracts millions of people visiting its beer tents.
 The Hofbrauhaus, possibly the most famous beer hall worldwide, is located in the city centre.
 This world’s largest beer festival has been running annually since 1810.
-It is held in 14 large tents and around 20 small tents, each one sponsored by a different brewery.
-You can find typical Bavarian and traditional German food served along with the beer.
+It is held in 14 large and around 20 small tents, each sponsored by a different brewery.
+You can find typical Bavarian and traditional German food served along with beer.
 If you prefer wine, this is also readily available.
 There is, of course, lots of music being played.

 These are very special and wonderful places to purchase your Christmas present and take place usually in late November.
 Apart from the gifts, you can enjoy a glass of mulled German wine and gingerbread, plus there are sometimes free concerts taking place in churches and similar venues.
 There are so many Christmas Markets in Germany but some of the more important ones are in Berlin, Cologne, Dresden, Rothenberg, Munich and Nuremberg.